Kibale National Park

 Kibale National Park is a national park in western Uganda, protecting moist evergreen rainforest.
 It is 766 km2 in size and ranges between 1100 m and 1600 m in elevation.
 Despite encompassing primarily moist evergreen forest, it contains a diverse array of landscapes.
 Kibale is one of the last remaining expanses to contain both lowland and montane forests.
 In eastern Africa, it sustains the last significant expanse of pre-montane forest.

 The park was gazetted in 1932 and formally established in 1993 to protect a large area of forest previously managed as a logged forest reserve.
 The park forms a continuous forest with Queen Elizabeth National Park.
 This adjoining of the parks creates a 180 km wildlife corridor.
 It is an important ecotourism and safari destination, well-known for its population of habituated chimpanzees and twelve other species of primates.
 It is also the location of the Makerere University Biological Field Station.

 Locals and the park

 Two major tribes, the Batooro and Bakiga, inhabit the area around the park.
 They use the park for food, fuel, and other resources with the help of the Uganda Wildlife Authority.
 In the last century, the population around the park has increased by sevenfold.
 This is speculated to be because the park directly brings in revenue for those living around it and the tourism industry creates jobs.
 In addition, many farmers believe that the soil is better for growing crops year round.
 This increase in the population has caused the area around the park to be divided and developed or turned into plantations and farmland, and demand for firewood asserts pressure on the park's wildlife habitat.
-Organizations like the New Nature Foundation are working to restore harmony to the people-park relationship by empowering local citizens to meet their needs in sustainable ways.
 Cutting trees for fuel has already strained many of the forest areas outside Kibale.